ladybug-tools/ladybug-web/analemma-3d/readme.md

 * Sun is now bright yellow
 * Default location displays properly
 * Add turn off casting and receiving of shadows whenever the sun is below the ground plane/horizon.
+* When not in top window does not give error message - just stays quiet

 ### 2016-06-25 ~ R15